erichs/composure/README.md

 * Grow shell functions organically from your command line history.
 * Abstract shell functions into executable scripts.
+* Inline arbitrary metadata in your shell functions

 ## What's included: